zhuczhuc/trame-slicer/README.rst

 Acknowledgment
 --------------

+This library was funded by the following projects :

+* `Cure Overgrowth Syndromes (COSY) RHU Project <https://rhu-cosy.com/en/accueil-english/>`_.
+* `Handling heterogeneous Imaging and signal data for analysing the Neurodevelopmental Trajectories of premature newborns (HINT) ANR project <https://anr-hint.pages.in2p3.fr/>`_

-This repository was created from the `trame-cookicutter <https://github.com/Kitware/trame-cookiecutter/>`_ library.
+This library was created from the `trame-cookicutter <https://github.com/Kitware/trame-cookiecutter/>`_ library.

 Contact
 -------